-You can elect to deduct state and local GENERAL SALES TAXES instead of state and local INCOME TAXES as an itemized deduction on Schedule A (Form 1040).
+You can elect to deduct state and local GENERAL SALES TAXES instead of state and local INCOME TAXES as an itemized deduction on Schedule A (Form 1040) Itemized Deductions.
 You cannot deduct both.
 To figure your state and local general sales tax deduction, you can use either your actual expenses or the state sales tax tables.

-To enter Sales Tax (either Actual or Table Amount) in the TaxAct program:
+To enter Sales Tax (Actual or Table Amount) in the TaxAct program: